radiatecode/laravel-permission-name-generator/README.md

  *  ]
  */
 'permissions-section' => [
+    'panels' => [
+        'user' => [
             // sample
             'adminland' => [
-        'users-permissions',
-        'roles-permissions'
+                'users-permissions', // all the user permissions
+                'roles-permissions' // all the role permissions
             ],
             'settings' => [
-        'email-settings-permissions',
-        DepartmentController::class, // if permission is from routes DesignationController::class, // if permission is from routes OrganisationController::class // if permission is from routes ],
+                'email-settings-permissions', // all the permissions of  email settings DepartmentController::class, // all the permissions of department DesignationController::class, // all the permissions of designation OrganisationController::class // all the permissions of organisation ],
             ......,
             ......,
+        ],
+        // 'admin' => [
+        //
+        //],
+    ]
 ]
 ```
 Samepe Output: